March 26th 2019

 Should you darken your blonde brows?

-When you're rocking fair hair and a pale complexion is it possible to add colour and shape to eyebrows and still look natural?
+When you're rocking fair hair and a pale complexion is it possible to add colour and shape to blonde, pale eyebrows and still look natural?

 For me, eyebrows have always been slightly alien territory - unknown and a little bit terrifying.
 This is due in large part to my paler than pale skin tone and bright blonde hair that’s left me with a pair so fair that I’ve never really seen or had the need to alter them.
 Unlike my darker hued friends, I’ve been able to skip past the plucking palavas and pencilling tutorials, and for reasons that were part fear, part laziness, have left my brows completely au naturel.